brendanmcc02/masters-thesis/literature-review/comparative-literature-review.md

 # Real-world products

-* From my research, there is **no AI/ML solution to course recommendations in Ireland!**

 1. [Advisor AI](https://joinadvisorai.com/)
     * very specialised to the US system
         * I can push mine to fit the Irish system, as an edge